ChainXY/ChainXY_API/README.md

 ## Using the API

-You can see all the available endpoints & methods using the [Swagger UI](https://location.chainxy.com/swagger/ui/index](https://location.chainxy.com/swagger/index.html) .
+You can see all the available endpoints & methods using the Swagger UI: https://location.chainxy.com/swagger/ui/index](https://location.chainxy.com/swagger/index.html .

 **URL**: `GET https://location.chainxy.com/api/[ResourceName]`